-3. Describe any challenges the State faces in complying with the Synar regulation.
-(Check all that apply.)
+3. Describe any challenges the state faces in complying with the Synar regulation.
+(Check all that apply and describe each challenge in the text box below it.)

-Г T 1 £ 1 f 1 L Limited resources for lav v enforceme ent or v youth access laws

-Limited resources for activities to support enforcement and o compliance with youth tobacco access laws

-Limitations in the State youth tobacco access laws

-Limited public support for enforcement of youth tobacco access laws

-Limitations on completeness/accuracy of list of tobacco outlets

-Limited expertise in survey methodology

-Laws/regulations limiting the use of minors in tobacco inspections

-Difficulties recruiting youth inspectors

-Geographic, demographic, and logistical considerations in conducting inspections

-Cultural factors (e.g., language barriers, young people purchasing for their elders)
+Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with youth tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age 15 and under Issues regarding the balance of inspections conducted by one gender of youth inspectors Geographic, demographic, and logistical considerations in conducting inspections Cultural factors (e.g., language barriers, young people purchasing for their elders)